Empowering Individuals

 Augmentative and Alternative Communication

-There are various forms of Augmentative and Alternative Communication (AAC) that can help children, teens, and adults with considerable speech or language impairments communicate effectively.
-These options can include solutions ranging from facial expressions, hand gestures, writing, and drawing to electronic devices.
-Since each individual's communication needs are unique, it is essential to work with a qualified speech-language pathologist who can develop a personalized combination of AAC tools that meets the individual's needs and preferences.
+Various forms of Augmentative and Alternative Communication (AAC) can help children, teens, and adults with speech, language, and communication challenges express themselves more effectively.
+These options can include a variety of non-technology and technology-based solutions.
+Our speech pathologists provide assessment and training for the use of AAC systems as well as assistance in obtaining speech-generating devices.
+Each individual's communication needs are unique, and it is essential to work with a qualified speech-language pathologist who can develop a personalized combination of AAC tools that meets the individual's needs and preferences.

-We have the training, skills, and experience to address any complex communication and medical needs, including:
+We have the training, skills, and experience to address any complex communication and medical needs associated with:

-The experienced speech pathologists at Integrated Speech Pathology can help develop the most suitable AAC system for you or your loved one and provide hands-on training on its uses.
-We go beyond in-office training, accompanying our clients as they experience real-world situations in schools, homes, grocery stores, and the community to ensure they can use their AAC tools effectively in their daily lives.
+The experienced speech pathologists at Integrated Speech Pathology can help develop the most suitable AAC system for you or your loved one and provide hands-on training for its use.
+We can go beyond in-office training, accompanying our clients as they experience real-world situations in schools, homes, grocery stores, and other community settings to ensure they can use AAC effectively in their daily lives.

 Aphasia

-Integrated Speech Pathology stands out in its approach to treating aphasia and primary progressive aphasia.
-Our individualized speech and language therapy is tailored to each client, focusing on retraining language skills and teaching alternate forms of communication.
-We collaborate closely with our clients to develop treatment plans that address their unique needs and goals.
-By employing evidence-based techniques and strategies, we strive to help our clients regain their communication abilities and enhance their overall quality of life.
+Our individualized therapy is tailored to each client, focusing on functional communication and language skills.
+Treatment may also include the use of AAC.
+We collaborate closely with our clients and their families to develop treatment plans that address their unique needs and goals.
+By employing evidence-based techniques and strategies, we strive to help our clients improve their communication abilities and enhance their overall quality of life.

 Selective Mutism